mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-csv-file.md

 ```
 {: .line-numbers}

 In lines 10-16 we set a list of dictionaries.
-The header names corespond with the key names in the dictionary.
+The header names correspond with the key names in the dictionary.
-The `.DictWriter` class can write a header in the CSV and will use the values in the keys to write the CSV.
+The `.DictWriter` class can write a header in the CSV using the same values in the keys to write the CSV.

 The resulting CSV file will be formatted as follows: